trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 However, to maximize flexibility, it is recommended that a TriBITS package and TriBITS repository not share the same directory.

+.. _TriBITS Package, TriBITS Repository, TriBITS Package sharing the same source directory:

-**TriBITS Package, TriBITS Repository, TriBITS Package sharing the same source directory**: In the extreme, it is posisble to collapase a single TriBITS dackage, repository, and project into the same base source directory.
+**TriBITS Package, TriBITS Repository, TriBITS Package sharing the same source directory**: In the extreme, it is posisble to collapase a single TriBITS package, repository, and project into the same base source directory.
-However, in this case, the TriBITS Project name and the TriBITS Package name can not be the same and some modifications and tricks are needed to allow this to work.
-One example of this is the TriBITS project and TriBITS package themselves, which are both rooted in the base ``tribits`` directory.
+However, in this case, the TriBITS Project name and the TriBITS Package name cannot be the same and some modifications and tricks are needed to allow this to work.
+One example of this is the TriBITS project and `The TriBITS Test Package`_ themselves, which are both rooted in the base ``tribits`` source directory.
 There are a few restructions and modifications needed to get this to work:

-* The Project and Package names can not be the same: In the case of TriBTS, the project name is ``TriBITSProj`` (as defined in ``tribits/ProjectName.cmake``) and the package name is ``TriBITS`` (as defined in ``tribits/PackagesList.cmake``).
+* The Project and Package names cannot be the same: In the case of the TriBITS project, the project name is ``TriBITSProj`` (as defined in ``tribits/ProjectName.cmake``) and the package name is ``TriBITS`` (as defined in ``tribits/PackagesList.cmake``).
-* The base ``CMakeLists.txt`` file must me modified to allow it to be processed both as the base project file and as the package file: In the case of ``tribits/CMakeLists.txt``, a big if statement based in the local variable ``TriBITS_PROCESSED_BASED_PROJECT`` is used.
+* The base ``CMakeLists.txt`` file must be modified to allow it to be processed both as the base project ``CMakeLists.txt`` file and as the package's base ``CMakeLists.txt`` file: In the case of ``tribits/CMakeLists.txt``, a big if statement is used.
-* The TriBITS package's binary directory must be modified.
-Because of directory level targets like ``${PROJECT_NAME}_libs`` and ``${PACKAGE_NAME}_libs``, a subdirectory for package's the binary directory must be created.
+* An extra subdirectory must be created for TriBITS package's binary
+  directory: Because of directory-level targets like ``${PROJECT_NAME}_libs`` and ``${PACKAGE_NAME}_libs``, a subdirectory for package's the binary directory must be created.
 This is simply done by overriding the binary directory name ``${PACKAGE_NAME}_SPECIFIED_BINARY_DIR``.
 In the case of TriBITS, this is set to ``tribits`` in the ``tribits/PackagesList.cmake`` file.

 Other than those modifications, a TriBITS project, repository, and package can all be rooted in the same source directory.
-However, to do so is a little messing and is not recommended.
-It was only done this way with the base TriBITS directory in order to maintain backward compatibility.
+However, as one can see above, to do so is a little messy and is not recommended.
+It was only done this way with the base TriBITS directory in order to maintain backward compatibility for the usage of TriBITS in existing TriBITS projects.

-However, one possible use case for collapsing a project, repository, and package into a single base source directory would be to support the stand-alone build of a TriBITS package as its own entity that uses and installation of the TriBITS CMake modules.
-If a given upstream TriBITS package has no required upstream TriBITS package dependencies and minimal TPL dependencies (or only uses "standard" TriBITS TPLs already defined in the ``tribits/tpls/`` directory), then creating a stand-alone project build of a loan TriBITS package requires fairly little extra overhead.
+However, one possible use case for collapsing a project, repository, and package into a single base source directory would be to support the stand-alone build of a TriBITS package as its own entity that uses an installation of the TriBITS.
+If a given TriBITS package has no required upstream TriBITS package dependencies and minimal TPL dependencies (or only uses `Standard TriBITS TPLs`_ already defined in the ``tribits/tpls/`` directory), then creating a stand-alone project build of a loan TriBITS package requires fairly little extra overhead or duplication.
+However, as mentioned above, one cannot use the same name for the package and the project.

+..
+NOTE: We could modify the TriBITS system to allow having the project and
+.. package names be the same if we disable one of the sets of XXX_libs and
+.. other targets created by TriBITS.
+We could also provide a standard wrapper
+..
+CMakeLists.txt file to make it easy for packages to support stand-alone
+.. builds.
+However, that is an effort for later.

 Standard TriBITS TPLs